GerHobbelt/live-server/README.md

 Usage from command line
 -----------------------

-Issue the command `live-server` in your project's directory.
-Alternatively you can add the path to serve as a command line parameter.
+Issue the command `live-server` in your project's directory and this will serve the current directory by default.
+Alternatively, you can specify the path to serve as a command line parameter like so `live-server path/to/serve`.

 This will automatically launch the default browser.
 When you make a change to any file, the browser will reload the page - unless it was a CSS file in which case the changes are applied without a reload.